TheHoltz/Multivariate-Graphs-in-R/README.md

 <p><img src="https://i.imgur.com/UGLMSsB.png" alt="hi im a beautiful graphic"><br>
 by.
 William Giani Duani Martins.<br>
 Federal University of Minas Gerais</p>
+<p>I’m not a professional, if there is any errors i’m sorry.<br>
-<p>If you don’t want to learn the step-by-step and just want the code, scroll to the end.</p>
+If you don’t want to learn the step-by-step and just want the code, scroll to the end.</p>
 <h2 id="how-to-install-rgl-package-in-linux">How to install rgl package in linux</h2>
 <p>We gonna use rgl package to plot the graph.<br>
 If you use linux like i do, you probably gonna have some troubles to install this package, so after hours of hard search i resumed all the commands you gonna have to use.</p>